-- 1. The transport of goods and passengers by ship through the SAMP area and into Rhode Island is supported by port infrastructure in Rhode Island and neighboring ports.
-Commercial shipping in Narragansett Bay is primarily facilitated by the ports of Providence and Davisville, RI as well as Fall River, MA.
+- 1. The transport of goods and passengers by ship through the Ocean SAMP area and into Rhode Island is supported by port infrastructure in Rhode Island and neighboring ports.
+As described above in section 730, commercial shipping in Narragansett Bay is primarily facilitated by the ports of Providence and Quonset/Davisville as well as Fall River.
 Passenger ferry vessels utilize port infrastructure on Block Island and in Newport, Point Judith, and Quonset Point, whereas cruise ships rely on port facilities in Newport, Block Island, and Providence. - 2.
 Industrial waterfronts throughout Rhode Island and adjacent states provide critical infrastructure in support of ports and marine transportation activities.
-Per the Rhode Island Coastal Resources Management Program (CRMP), coastal waters adjacent to industrial waterfronts are zoned as Type 6 waters ("Industrial Waterfronts and Commercial Navigation Channels").
-See Section 200.6 of the Rhode Island Coastal Resources Management Program for further information.
-According to the draft report of the Rhode Island Ports and Harbors Inventory (Bannon et al., in review), marine commercial waterfront property adjacent to Type 6 waters is quite limited yet valuable insofar as it supports a variety of marine commercial activities.
-See the Rhode Island Ports and Harbors Inventory for further information. - 3.
+Per the R.I.
+Coastal Resources Management Program (CRMP), coastal waters adjacent to industrial waterfronts are zoned as Type 6 waters ("Industrial Waterfronts and Commercial Navigation Channels").
+See Section 200.6 of the CRMP for further information (R.I.
+Coastal Resources Management Council 2008).
+According to the draft report of the Rhode Island Ports and Commercial Harbors Inventory (Becker et al. in review), marine commercial waterfront property adjacent to Type 6 waters is quite limited yet valuable insofar as it supports a variety of marine commercial activities.
+See Rhode Island's Ports and Commercial Harbors: A GIS-based Inventory of Current Uses and Infrastructure (Becker et al., in review) for further information. - 3.
 Fishing vessels rely on fishing-related infrastructure in Point Judith, Newport, Block Island, and other Rhode Island ports.
-For detailed descriptions of Rhode Island's fishing ports, see Chapter 4, Fisheries Resources and Uses.
+For detailed descriptions of Rhode Island's fishing ports, see Chapter 5, Commercial and Recreational Fisheries.
 Recreational vessels take advantage of recreational marinas, boat ramps, and other infrastructure designed specifically for recreational users.
 For further information on these facilities see Chapter 6, Recreation and Tourism.

-740.1 Providence
+740.1.
+Providence